cloudflare/cloudflare-docs/content/pages/functions/bindings.md

 This guide will instruct you on configuring a binding for your Pages Function.
 You must already have a resource set up to continue.

 {{<Aside type="note">}}
 Local development uses local storage.
-It cannot access data stored on Cloudflare’s servers.
+It cannot access data stored on Cloudflare's servers.
 {{</Aside>}}

 ## KV namespaces